ManjitBedi/face-Detector-Mac-OS/README.md

 [Tracking the User’s Face in Real Time](https://developer.apple.com/documentation/vision/tracking_the_user_s_face_in_real_time)

 The Firebase support is achieved using  community Firebase code & Cocoapods.

+To upload images to Firebase, you will need to:

+- create a project in Firebase
+- configure the project & download the GoogleService-Info.plist & replace the existing plist
+- set the email address & password in the modulde FaceDetectorViewController.swift

 The code was orginally intended to be used in an art installation piece but the app was crashing in the Vision Framework - it went pear shaped for various reasons.
 The code was hacked to work around the crash issue but this changed the desired behaviour of the app.